projectacrn/acrn-hypervisor/doc/tutorials/run_kata_containers.rst

       $ sed -i '$ i CONFIG_MACVTAP=y' .config
       $ make clean && make olddefconfig && make && sudo make modules_install INSTALL_MOD_PATH=out/

-   Login Service VM, use the new ACRN kernel:
+   Log in to the Service VM and use the new ACRN kernel:

    .. code-block:: none